RykerWilder/notes/yt-downloader.md

 **output_folder = "./videos"** A string that specifies the folder where the downloaded video will be saved.
 The default path is ./videos, which means a folder called "videos" in the current directory.

-**'format': 'bestvideo+bestaudio/best'** Specifica il formato del video da scaricare.
-In questo caso, 'bestvideo+bestaudio/best' indica di scaricare la migliore qualità disponibile per il video e l'audio separatamente, e poi unirli.
-Se non è possibile, scarica il miglior formato disponibile che include già sia video che audio.
+**'format': 'bestvideo+bestaudio/best'** Specify the format of the video to download.
+In this case, 'bestvideo+bestaudio/best' instructs you to download the best available quality for the video and audio separately, and then merge them.
+If that's not possible, download the best format available that already includes both video and audio.

 **'merge_output_format': 'mp4'** Specifies the final file format after merging video and audio.
 In this case, 'mp4' indicates that the final file will be in MP4 format.

-**'outtmpl': f'{output_folder}/%(title)s.%(ext)s'** Specifica il template per il nome del file di output.
-Il template '%(title)s.%(ext)s' utilizza il titolo del video come nome del file e l'estensione del formato scelto.
-Il percorso di salvataggio è prefissato con output_folder, quindi il video verrà salvato nella cartella specificata.
+**'outtmpl': f'{output_folder}/%(title)s.%(ext)s'** Specify the template for the output file name.
+The template '%(title)s.%(ext)s' uses the title of the video as the filename and the extension of the chosen format.
+The save path is prefixed with output_folder, so the video will be saved in the specified folder.

 **with YoutubeDL(ydl_opts) as ydl** Creates an instance of YoutubeDL with the specified options.
 The with block ensures that resources are properly freed after download.